chaardd127/Network-Architecture-for-a-Modern-Broadcast-Media-Environment/README.md

 | HR | 70 | 172.16.31.192/27 | 172.16.31.193 |
 | Marketing | 80 | 172.16.31.224/27 | 172.16.31.225 |

+> *For the full addressing plan, see [IPv4 addressing lists and table.xlsx](./IPv4%20addressing%20lists%20and%20table.xlsx)*

 📺 Logical Environment (Broadcast Simulation)